 Congressional investigations into these acts ran into a wall of resistance from Republicans asserting executive privilege.
 The matter then lapsed into neglect because the US from then on was on a winning spree, emerging as the sole global superpower after vanquishing its Cold War ally.
-Freedom from oversight was a factor that contributed to George misdemeanours come at a time of weakening internal consensus

-W Bush's fatal folly of the 2003 Iraq invasion.
+Freedom from oversight was a factor that contributed to George W Bush's fatal folly of the 2003 Iraq invasion.